 Herbert believed that education was about developing good virtuous people.
 This is not unique as Aristotle also emphasized this.
 Herbert lays down what he thought were the five major ideas of moral character which are as follows

 - Inner freedom-Action based on one’s personal convictions which is related to Maslow’s self-actualization

 - Perfection-The idea of developing consistency between thoughts and actions.

 - Justice-The balance between individual desires and group norms.

 - Retribution-The idea of reward and punishment for behavior.

 These five principles represent the core of Herbert’s view of moral education.
 However, he did not stop at this as he also identified two forms of interests that should be a part of education.
 The first was knowledge interest, which was scientific and philosophical knowledge.
 The second was ethical interest, which is knowledge of how to treat others and social relationships.

-Herbert believe that education would contribute to people who had high moral character and the capacity to make appropriate decisions.
+Herbert believed that education would contribute to people who had high moral character and the capacity to make appropriate decisions.
 Problems in the world were due to a lack of education and moral development.
 With his ideas in place, Herbert needed a method of teaching these concepts.

 Herbartian Instructional Model

 Herbert, with the help of his followers, developed a 5-step approach to teaching.
 This method became known as the Herbartian Model.
 The steps are explained below